 Answer:

-The implementation of Article 5 on collection and dissemination of environmental information is ‘work in progress’.
-The Commission’s ‘Communication on Improving the delivery of benefits from EU environment measures: building confidence through better knowledge and responsiveness’ (the Implementation Communication) and the 7th EAP, cited above, aim inter alia at strengthening access to information, in particular through active disclosure.
-The Commission’s objectives include setting up information networks and making more information on the state of the environment available online.
-The Implementation Communication aims to explore possibilities to strengthen the Environmental Information Directive and also to develop Structured Implementation and Information Frameworks (SIIFs) for all key EU environment laws.
-The objectives are to provide citizens with information, and to ensure an up-to-date knowledge base to feed into decision-making processes.
+The implementation of Article 5 on collection and dissemination of environmental information is continually improved.
+The Commission's Implementation Communication and the 7th EAP aim inter alia at strengthening access to information, in particular through active disclosure.
+The Commission's objectives include setting up information networks and making more information on the state of the environment available online.
+The Implementation Communication aims to explore possibilities to strengthen the Environmental Information Directive and to develop SIIFs for all key EU environment laws.
+The aim is to provide citizens with information and to ensure an up-to-date knowledge base to feed into decision-making processes.

-In line with the Implementation Communication, the aforementioned 2012 Report on the application of the Environmental Information Directive concluded that major progress has been made but nonetheless there is still work to be done as regards implementation, especially with regard to active dissemination of environmental information.
-The Report did not recommend any immediate modification of the Directive, but identified a need to review current practices on active dissemination and challenges related to the quality of environmental information.

 Public authorities in Member States still face problems related to finding data and information managed by other public authorities.
 Information and data meeting their needs are not always available or affordable (where public-to-public charging practices apply) while access and use conditions raise additional obstacles.

-Such problems also lead to a reduced capacity in providing detailed and specific information to the public and have a negative impact on the coherence of information flows between all levels of governance from local and regional to national, EU and international levels beyond the EU.
+In the context of its Regulatory Fitness (REFIT) programme, the European Commission published its report under Article 23 of the INSPIRE Directive.
+Together with this report, it presented a detailed evaluation (Commission Report (COM(2016)478) that was also accompanied by a Staff Working Document on the REFIT evaluation of the INSPIRE Directive .
+This evaluation demonstrated that the INSPIRE Directive is still largely fit-for-purpose, but that further efforts are needed at EU and Member State level to close the significant implementation gaps and to harvest the benefits of the Directive.
+Moreover, specific issues needing attention concern the data policy provisions in the Directive (Article 17) and requirements and use of some of the technical specifications in the implementing rules (including streamlining of reporting).
+The Commission issued recommendations and actions to implement in close collaboration with the Member States under the Maintenance and Implementation Work Programme 2016-2020.

 XIII.
 Further information on the practical application of the provisions of Article 5

 Provide further information on the practical application of the provisions on the collection and dissemination of environmental information in Article 5, e.g., are there any statistics available on the information published?